Engin-Boot/pong-stage-sriyasrini23/Stage0/sequence-start.md

 ## Startup Sequence

-The Game module instantiates Paddles and Ball, and calls sthe initial functions.
+The Game module instantiates Paddles and Ball, and calls the initial functions.

 ## Movement Initiation